concord-consortium/mysystem_sc/README.md

 2. open jasmine test page in browser: http://localhost:4020/my_system/en/current/tests/jasmine.html

 For Qunit:
-There are several qunit tests but they all appear to be failing right now, you can try to run them like this:

 1. start sc server: bin/sc-server
 2. open qunit test page in browser: http://localhost:4020/my_system/en/current/tests/qunit.html